jstnmthw/next-static-blog/_posts/team-dynamics.md

 ## Smells like team spirit

-So—here's to the richness of diverse personalities—the art of acknowledging imperfections, and the synergy of characters that blend not just in successes but in the collective journey of growth.
-It's not just about steering projects, it's about orchestrating a collective journey where challenges become stepping stones, and the code we write reflects the spirit of the team.
+So—here's to the richness of diverse personalities—the art of acknowledging imperfections, and the synergy of characters that blend not just in successes but in the collective voyage of growth.
+It's not just about steering projects, it's about orchestrating a collective experience where challenges become stepping stones, and the code we write reflects the spirit of the team.